hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

   * DHCP Type: Local DHCP Server (default)
   * DHCP Enabled: Select to Enable
-  * DHCP Server Address: This address must not overlap the ip-ranges of the subnet, or the gateway address of the subnet, or the DHCP static-binding addresses of this segment
+  * DHCP Server Address: This address must not overlap the ip-ranges of the subnet, the gateway address of the subnet, or the DHCP static-binding addresses of this segment
   * DHCP Ranges: Enter the DHCP ranges as comma-separated values.
 Entries can be in either range format (192.168.1.10-192.168.1.100) or CIDR format (192.168.10/24).
   * DHCP LEASE TIME: (Optional) Enter the lease time.
 The default is one day.